 Otherwise, if you’re on to a big project and want to finish it quickly, you might want to consider one of these: DEWALT D26451K 5-Inch Random Orbit Sander, which has a 3 Amp motor, Makita BO5401k, or Bosch 1250 DEVS.

 The size of a pad in this sander is 5 inches and it’s compatible with 5-inch 8 hole paper for easy disc changing.
 If you prefer sticky pads the base can be substituted without any problems by loosening 3 screws.

-The shape of the pad will unfortunately not allow you to sand in the corners but that’s not what it’s meant for.
-You might want to look for detailing or orbital sander for this purpose.
+Unfortunately, the shape of the pad will not allow you to sand in the corners, but that’s not what it’s meant for.
+You might want to look for detailing or orbital/finishing sander for this purpose.

 Controlled finishing system allows pad speed control for slower startup and this way minimizing gouging.
 This feature is great when sanding between coats as it allows you to have more control and there will less chance to oversand.

-This sander has a rubber cover on an on/off switch which is designed to protect it from sawdust but can be a bit annoying because it makes it difficult to feel the actual switch and turn on/off with one hand.
+This sander has a rubber cover on an on/off switch which is designed to protect it from sawdust.
+But this can be a bit annoying because it makes it difficult to feel the actual switch and turn on/off with one hand.
 Also, there is no protection for accidental activation so if you plug it in with the switch on it will turn on.

 Another thing that needs to be mentioned is that the top of the sander gets warm to touch within the first few minutes of running.
-Nothing to be concerned about.
+It’s usually nothing to be concerned about.
 I’m giving you heads up just in case you wonder if it’s faulty or there’s something else going on.

 Porter-Cable 382 5-inch Random Orbit Sander is a good value for money.
 It’s sturdy, well balanced, and easy on the hands.
 It has a durable plastic shell but with no rubber grip.
 It’s excellent for finishing sanding, sanding off paint, and stain.